JoepH123/Process-Mining-Group22/README.md

 Process Mining course project\
 *Made by group 22*

-This tool can be used to analyse the performance of 2 different methods using the BPI challenge datasets as the case study.\
+This tool can be used to analyse the performance of 2 different methods using the BPI challenge datasets as the case study.

-To run the tool, run the main.py file.
+To run the tool, first the csv files should be generated using the `generate_2012.py` and the `generate_2017.py` respectively.\
+After this is done, run the `main.py` file.
 This will run all necessary files.

 To give more options, 3 different optional arguments can be provided when running the main file.
 These are: